jnskkmhr/jnskkmhr.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am Junnosuke Kamohara and currently a 2nd-year Robotics PhD student at Georgia Institute of Technology, LiDAR group.
+I am Junnosuke Kamohara and currently a 2nd-year Robotics PhD student at Georgia Institute of Technology, [LiDAR group](https://lab-idar.gatech.edu/).
-My research interests lie in (1) Combination of model-based and learning-based controllers in legged robotics, (2) system identification of outdoor natural terrain, (3) whole-body locomanipulation.
+My research interests are (1) Combination of model-based and learning-based controllers in legged robotics, (2) system identification of outdoor natural terrain, (3) Perceptive locomotion in outdoor challenging terrain.
-If you are interested in my background or possible collaboration in research, please send email to me: jkamohara3@gatech.edu.
+If you are interested in my background or possible research collaboration, please reach out to me!

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.